xian-ran/prestackPro-Manual/algorithm_documentation/interpretation-processing/the-well-tie-window.md

 **Bookmark current state **will save the current display and state of all modules and of the main window.
 By restoring it allows you to get back to a state you were previously happy with.
 All saved states contain a history.
 The saved state are deleted when Well Tie is closed.
 The initial state is saved just after the initialization and can be restored at any time.

+**Configure Default display **allows you to set the visibility and width of tracks as default for the user.
+The current tracks visibility and width can also be set as the user default with the ad hoc icon.

 **Well Tie Functions**

 ![](/assets/211_Interpretation.png)